 However, some cats of this breed can develop the following problems:

 - Obesity: This is a solidly built breed that can gain weight quickly.
 This can lead to numerous health problems.
-Keep your cat exercised properly and use food like the Hill’s Prescription Diet for cats to maintain the ideal weight.
+Keep your cat exercised properly and use weight maintenance food to maintain the ideal weight.

 Invest in proper diet and spend 10 minutes every day playing with your cat to prevent obesity.

 This breed has a thick and short coat that serves as protection from weather.
 Generally, these cats are easy to maintain and needs to be brushed twice a week.

 A pet comb can help you distribute skin oils and keep the coat shiny and glossy.
 Usually, this breed doesn’t need bathing.
 But if you feel it is necessary, get your cat started from a young age.